 Skip to content

-The Professional Women’s Hockey League welcomed 48 new players on Tuesday night during the 2025 PWHL Draft presented by Upper Deck.
-The third annual draft took place at the Hard Rock Live Theatre in Ottawa, ON, with prospects, special guests and fans in attendance.
-The event was streamed live on the league’s YouTube channel, with coverage of the first three rounds broadcast nationally on TSN.
+The Professional Women’s Hockey League (PWHL) welcomed 72 new players Wednesday, June 17 during the 2026 PWHL Draft presented by Upper Deck.
+The fourth annual draft took place at the Fox Theatre in Detroit, MI, with prospects, special guests, and fans in attendance.

 Round | Pick